The problem

 Vextana is designed around collector-driven pivots: DNS, passive infrastructure, website analysis, code search, certificates, identities, trackers, cloud buckets, business registries, and more.

-Keep evidence navigable as the graph grows
+Keep context as the graph grows

 Coverage